Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 1. Before nomination period

-There are things candidates can do to prepare for election before candidate filing commences.
-One of the things they can do is file a Form 501 with the Clerk’s office.
-The Form 501 serves as a formal announcement of a candidate's intent to run.
-As a potential candidate, you may establish a Campaign Committee if you plan to raise $2,000+ or spend $1,000+ during your campaign.
-To establish a Committee, you will need to: 1) file a Statement of Organization (Form 410) with the Secretary of State, and 2) setup an electronic filing account by contacting the City Clerk's Office by email at cityclerk@santa-ana.org.
-If you are a City Council candidate, please read the limitations on contributions from Santa Ana City Charter 1206.
+There are certain things that potential candidates can do to prepare for election before candidate filing commences.
+You can file a Candidate Intention Statement (Form 501) with the City Clerk’s office.
+You may establish a Campaign Committee if you plan to raise $2,000+ or spend $1,000+ during your campaign.
+To establish a Committee, you will need to: 1) file a Statement of Organization (Form 410) with the Secretary of State and provide a copy to the City Clerk's Office, and 2) set up an electronic filing account by contacting the City Clerk's Office by email at cityclerk@santa-ana.org.
+Please read the limitations on contributions from Santa Ana City Charter Section 1206.

 2. During nomination period

-Interested candidates must pickup one Nomination Packet from the City Clerk's Office by making an appointment within the Nomination Period.
-The packet consists of one Nomination Petition to circulate and forms to complete and file before the end of the period.
-The nomination of candidates requires no less than 20 valid signatures from registered voters in the jurisdiction of the office they are running in to qualify for the ballot.
+Interested candidates must pick up one Nomination Packet from the City Clerk's Office by making an appointment within the Nomination Period.
+The packet consists of one Nomination Petition to circulate and forms to complete and file before the end of the nomination period.
+The nomination of candidates requires no less than 20 valid signatures from registered voters in the jurisdiction of the office they are running for to qualify for the ballot.

 3. After nomination period